Principles of operator algebras: 3d. Diagonalization

 We can now diagonalize the normal operators.
 We will do this in 3 steps, first for the self-adjoint operators, then for the families of commuting self-adjoint operators, and finally for the general normal operators, by using a trick of the following type:

-The diagonalization in infinite dimensions is more tricky than in finite dimensions, and instead of writing a formula of type $T=UDU^*$, with $U,D\in B(H)$ being respectively unitary and diagonal, we will express our operator as $T=U^*MU$, with $U:H\to K$ being a certain unitary, and $M\in B(K)$ being a certain diagonal operator.
-This is how the spectral theorem is best formulated, in view of applications.
+The diagonalization in infinite dimensions is more tricky than in finite dimensions, and instead of writing a formula of type $T=UDU^*$, with $U,D\in B(H)$ being respectively unitary and diagonal, we will express our operator as $T=U^*MU$, with $U:H\to K$ being a certain unitary, and with $M\in B(K)$ being a certain diagonal operator.

+This is indeed how the spectral theorem is best formulated, in view of applications.
 In practice, the explicit construction of $U,M$, which will be actually rather part of the proof, is also needed.
 For the self-adjoint operators, the statement and proof are as follows:

 \begin{theorem} Any self-adjoint operator $T\in B(H)$ can be diagonalized,

 with $U:H\to L^2(X)$ being a unitary operator from $H$ to a certain $L^2$ space associated to $T$, with $f:X\to\mathbb R$ being a certain function, once again associated to $T$, and with